 Scripture Testimony Index stories for this passage

-When a Christian in Borne was summoned before the Governor and ordered to stop the Christian meeting he had started, he declared boldly; "as I have a mouth to speak I shall speak for Christ... for we cannot but speak the things which we have seen and heard."
+When a Christian in Rome was summoned before the Governor and ordered to stop the Christian meeting he had started, he declared boldly, "As I have a mouth to speak I shall speak for Christ...for we cannot but speak the things which we have seen and heard."

 Zhang Rongliang, a member of the Chinese Communist Party, was arrested for attending a Christian meeting.
 Although he was offered freedom if he would deny Christ, he prayed and received the grace and courage to stand for Christ.
 In the face of inevitable suffering, he experienced the joy that comes from doing the right thing.